gungwald/wallpaper-switcher/README.md

-WallpaperSwitcher
+# WallpaperSwitcher
 Bill Chatfield <bill_chatfield@yahoo.com>
-Distributed under the GPL
+Distributed under the GPL3

-DESCRIPTION
+## DESCRIPTION

 This program will cycle through all your images in your Pictures or My Pictures folder and display each of them as your desktop background for 5 minutes.

-Unfortunatly, .png files do not work currently.
+Unfortunately, png files do not work currently.
+I think these work now.

-SYSTEM REQUIREMENTS
+## SYSTEM REQUIREMENTS

 1. Windows XP or above is required.
 Sorry this software is specific to Windows, but that is the inherent nature of background images.
 I want to